-3.1 SUMMARY & OVERVIEW
+3.1 Summary & Overview

-VideoWA centers around six key thematic environments created by VisualWebArena (Koh et al., 2024a) and WebArena (Zhou et al., 2024): Reddit, Classifieds, Shopping, Shopping Admin, Map, and Gitlab.
-See Tables 2 and 3 for a finer characterization of the tasks and videos within the benchmark.
+VideoWA centers around six key thematic environments created by VisualWebArena (10) and WebArena (38): Reddit, Classifieds, Shopping, Shopping Admin, Map, and Gitlab.
+Tables 1 and 2 for a finer characterization of the tasks and videos within the benchmark.

 These domains' websites are locally hosted since the docker images for each website are publicly available online.
-There is an Amazon Machine Image and instructions dedicated to hosting these websites on an EC2 instance; we refer readers to our codebase for further information.
-By doing this, we can make our benchmark realistic and reproducible, leveraging data and code from real and popular websites on the internet.
-We refer readers to WebArena (Zhou et al., 2024) and VisualWebArena (Koh et al., 2024a) for more information on each site and its setup.
+There is an Amazon Machine Image and instructions dedicated to hosting these websites on an EC2 instance; we refer readers to the codebase for further information.
+By doing this, we can make our benchmark realistic but reproducible, leveraging data and code from real and popular websites on the internet.
+We refer readers to WebArena (38) and VisualWebArena (10) for more information on each site and their setup.